Kepler scores the go-ahead run on a passed ball in the Twins’ 6-3 win over the Mariners

 SEATTLE (AP) — Max Kepler scored the go-ahead run on a passed ball in the eighth inning and Minnesota pitchers struck out 14 in the Twins’ 6-3 victory over the Seattle Mariners on Wednesday night.

 Kepler scored from third when a pitch from reliever Andrés Muñoz (2-3) got past catcher Tom Murphy, breaking a 3-3 tie.
-Kepler also hit a solo homer in the fifth inning off Luis Castillo.
+Kepler also hit a solo homer in the fifth inning off Luis Castillo, and has a six-game hitting streak.

+“I’m just trying to grind out at-bats and keep the line moving,” Kepler said.
+“See a couple pitches or a lot of pitches from the starters to get them out of the game early.
+I think Castillo was at 85 pitches in the fourth, which was a great team effort offensively.
+I think that’s just been a collective approach lately.”

-Ryan Jeffers put the Twins ahead with a first-inning single, and rookie Edouard Julien and Kepler made it 3-0 with home runs in the fifth.
+Ryan Jeffers put the Twins ahead with a second-inning single, and rookie Edouard Julien and Kepler made it 3-0 with home runs in the fifth inning.

+Julien had two hits, and now has six multi-hit performances in his past seven games.

 The Mariners tied it with a pair of homers of their own.
 Tom Murphy connected off Twins starter Kenta Maeda in the sixth inning, and Eugenio Suárez tied it with a two-run shot in the seventh off Griffin Jax.

-Alex Kirillof hit a two-run homer in the ninth against Devin Sweet in the pitcher’s major league debut.
+Alex Kirillof hit a two-run homer in the ninth against Devin Sweet, in the 26-year-old pitcher’s major league debut.

-Emilio Pagan (4-1) was the winner.
+Emilio Pagan (4-1) was the winner after pitching a perfect eighth inning.
 Jhoan Duran pitched a scoreless ninth inning for his 16th save.
+Duran’s fastest pitch came in at 104.8 mph, a new personal-best.

+“It keeps going into space, outer space,” Twins manager Rocco Baldelli said.
+“I don’t know where it’s going to stop.
+You see it throughout the league as a whole, where it’s gone from one level to the next level when it comes to velocity, but he’s living on his own planet at this point.”

+Maeda had nine strikeouts for Minnesota over 6 1/3 innings, and gave up just three hits.

 NO BUXTON